Polynomial-time solutions of computational problems in noncommutative-algebraic cryptography: Further applications

 Let $H_1=\set{x}{(xy)\in H}$ be the projection of $H$ on the first coordinate.
 Then $\{h_1,\dots,h_d\}$ spans $H_1$.
 There is an element $(x,y)\in H$ with $x$ (and $y$) invertible, namely: $(a_1\inv,a_2)$.
 Thus, there is an invertible element in $H_1$.
 By Lemma \ref{invmx}, if $t_1,\dots,t_d$ are chosen uniformly and independently from a large subset of $\bbF$, then the matrix $x = t_1 h_1+\cdots +t_{d}h_{d}$ is invertible with probability at least $1/c$.
 Let $\tilde a_2= t_1 g_1+\cdots +t_{d}g_{d}$.
 Then $(x,\tilde a_2)\in H$.
 Compute $\tilde a_1=x\inv$.
 Then

 As $x\in C(B_1)$, $\tilde a_1\in C(B_1)$.
 Compute

 \epf

 An interesting further application is to Stickel's KEP \cite{Stickel}.
 This KEP was cryptanalyzed by Shpilrain in \cite{Sh08}, describing a heuristic cryptanalysis and supporting it by experimental results.
 Stickel's KEP is a special case of the Double Coset KEP, where $G=\GL_n(\bbF)$, $A_1=B_1=\la \{a\}\cup Z(G)\ra$, and $A_2=B_2=\la b\ra$ ($a,b$ public).
-By Theorem \ref{DCKEPthm}, Shpilrain's cryptanalysis can be turned into a provable Las Vegas polynomial time algorithm, i.e., one supported by a rigorous mathematical proof.
-In particular, in this way, it is guaranteed that changing the distributions accoring to which the protocol chooses the involved group elements would not defeat the mentioned polynomial time cryptanalysis.
+By Theorem \ref{DCKEPthm}, Shpilrain's cryptanalysis can be turned into a provable Las Vegas algorithm that runs in expected polynomial time, i.e., one supported by a rigorous mathematical proof.
+In particular, in this way, it is guaranteed that changing the distributions according to which the protocol chooses the involved group elements would not defeat the mentioned polynomial time cryptanalysis.